opral/monorepo/documentation/the-next-git.md

 Git provides unprecedented (async) collaboration, automation, and review workflows.
 Git as a backend for localization infrastructure seems to make so much sense that we are building git-based localization infrastructure.
 However, there are drawbacks to using git as a backend, including the fact that it is a command line interface (CLI) rather than a software development kit (SDK).
 The complexity of git will (likely?) overwhelm non-technical (and technical!) users.
 If git as a backend, collaboration, and automation hub makes sense though, inlang will make localization easier and might lead the path for version control-based applications.

+We have a module called [git-sdk](https://github.com/inlang/inlang/tree/main/source-code/git-sdk) that we plan to incrementally develop based on the engineering and user experience requirements of inlang.

 **Further read**

 - [What if a Git SDK to build apps exists?](/blog/git-as-sdk)